apollo

 Drug Interactions

-Drug-Disease Interaction: Tell your doctor before taking Glipizide+metformin if you have a medical history of allergic reactions to medicines, renal dysfunction, liver disease, congestive heart failure, diabetic ketoacidosis, and gastrointestinal obstruction (GI narrowing).
+Drug-Disease Interaction: Tell your doctor before taking Glipizide+metformin if you have any of these conditions.

 Drug-Drug Interactions Checker List: